-UNIT LANGUAGE FOCUS VOCABULARY READING No place like home The tense system Simple, continuous, perfect Active and passive p8 Spoken English Informal language Been here two days.
-It's kind of boring, p8 Compound words lifestyle, home town, house-proud p13 A home from home - two people describe their experiences of living abroad (jigsaw) p10 Been there, done that! p16 Present Perfect He's been to Vietnam.
+The second UNIT LANGUAGE FOCUS VOCABULARY READING 1 No place like home p6 The tense system Simple, continuous, perfect Active and passive p8 Spoken English Informal language Been here two days.
+It's kind of boring, p8 Compound words lifestyle, home town, house-proud p13 A home from home - two people describe their experiences of living abroad (jigsaw) p10 2 Been there, done that!
+Present Perfect He's been to Vietnam.
 He's been staying in hostels.
-Simple and Continuous He works for IBM.
-I'm working with Jim. p17 Spoken English Being imprecise and stuff like that sort of Fillers I mean like four in the morning. p24 Hot verbs - make, do make way, do damage I could do with a cup of tea.
-He made up the whole story. p23 'Paradise Lost' - how tourism is destroying the object of its affection p19 What a story!
-Narrative tenses Past Simple, Past Continuous, Past Perfect active and passive p26 Spoken English News and responses Did you read that story about?
+Simple and continuous He works for IBM.
+I'm working with Jim. p18 Spoken English Being imprecise and stuff like that sort of Fillers I mean like four in the morning. p24 Hot verbs - make, do make way, do damage I could do with a cup of tea.
+He made up the whole story. p23 'Paradise Lost' - how tourism is destroying the object of its affection p19 3 What a story! p26 Narrative tenses Past Simple, Past Continuous, Past Perfect active and passive p26 Spoken English News and responses Did you read that story about?
 You're kidding!
-I don't get it. p28 The use of like It was like really out of the ordinary. p32 Books and films It's a thriller set in New York.
-Has it been made into a film?
-It stars Harrison Ford, p29 Chapter One of The Blind Assassin, a novel by Margaret Atwood p30 Stop and check 1 Teache r's Book p147 ALCOHOLD BY AND ADDRESS.
-THE RESERVE Nothing but the truth p34 Questions and negatives Who gave you that?
+I don't get it. p28 The use of like It was like really out of the ordinary. p32 Books and films It's a thriller set in New York, Has it been made into a film?
+It starred Johnny Depp. p29 'Jane Austen - one of the world's most downloaded authors' p30 Sto op and check 1 Teache r's Book p150 SAR EN PROPERTY 4 Nothing but the truth p34 Questions and negatives Who gave you that?
 Haven't I told you before?
 Who with?
 I don't think you're right.
 I hope not. p35 Spoken English The question How come?
-How come you don't eat meat? p36 Prefixes disbelief, incredible, improbable Antonyms in context successful/failure generous/meanness p42 'Diana and Elvis shot JFK!' - three of the world's most popular conspiracy theories (jigsaw) p38 S An eye to the future p44 Future forms will, going to, shall is staying leaves will be doing will have done p45 Spoken English The word thing How are things?
+How come you don't eat meat? p36 Prefixes disbelief, incredible, improbable Antonyms in context successful/failure generous/meanness p42 'Diana and Elvis shot JFK!' - three of the world's most popular conspiracy theories (jigsaw) p38 5 An eye to the future p44 Future forms will, going to, shall is staying leaves will be doing will have done p45 Spoken English The word thing How are things?
 The thing is, p49 Hot verbs - take, put take years to do sth put pressure on sb Take your time.
 The shop takes on extra staff.
-Put your cigarette out. p51 'Nobody listens to us' - a group of young adults are canvassed for their opinions on social issues and their ambitions p48 6 Making it big Expressions of quantity a few, a little, plenty of, hardly any p55 Spoken English Informal expressions of quantity loads of, masses of p56 Words with variable stress 'export and ex'port re'fuse and 'refuse p60 A profile of two famous brands - Starbucks and Apple Macintosh (jigsaw) p58
+Put your cigarette out. p51 'Today's teenagers are just fine' - young people who have already achieved a great deal in their lives p48 6 Making it big p54 Expressions of quantity a few, a little, plenty of, hardly any p55 Spoken English Informal expressions of quantity loads of, masses of p56 Words with variable stress 'export and ex'port re'fuse and 'refuse p60 A profile of two famous brands - Starbucks and Apple Macintosh (jigsaw) p58